Dung24-6/Dung24-6/README.md

 _**It is only with the heart that one can see rightly, what is essential is invisible to the eye.**_

 Antoine de Saint-Exupéry

+_**You can tell whether a man is clever by his answers.
+You can tell whether a man is wise by his questions.**_

+Naguib Mahfouz